Choochmeque/tauri-plugin-google-auth/README.md

 - Verify internet permissions are granted

 #### Desktop: Token refresh fails
-- Note: Token refresh is not yet implemented for desktop platforms
+- Ensure you pass `clientId` and `clientSecret` to `refreshToken()`
-- Store the refresh token from initial sign-in and implement your own refresh logic
+- Verify the refresh token is valid and not expired
-- Ensure offline access scope is requested during initial sign-in
+- Ensure offline access scope was requested during initial sign-in

 #### Token refresh fails (Mobile)
 - Ensure offline access scope is requested during initial sign-in